 Natural pearls are formed in a process that is quite similar to that of cultured pearls.
 The only difference is that irritants enter the mollusk’s mantle naturally rather than being implanted surgically.
 When the irritant enters, the same process of nacre deposition on the irritant that occurs during cultivated pearl creation occurs.
 Because there is no shell bead nucleus, the amount of nacre deposited during the production of natural pearls is usually greater.

 The vast majority of pearls available today are cultured.
 Pearl diving is no longer as popular as it once was due to a variety of issues.
 As a result, any pearl you see today that isn’t an antique is almost certainly a cultured pearl.
-With this in mind, we will review the various varieties of cultured pearls based on their origin.
+With this in mind, we will review the different types of cultured pearls names based on their origin.

 Freshwater pearls

+Freshwater pearls and saltwater pearls are different in various aspects.
 Freshwater cultured pearls are pearls that form in freshwater mollusks (mussels).
 They are the most widely produced and, consequently, the cheapest pearl variety around today.
+If you have limited budget, shell pearls are also a great alternative to freshwater pearls.
 A single freshwater mussel is capable of producing up to 40 pearls per harvest.
 Due to the large number of pearls forming simultaneously, freshwater pearls come in a wide variety of shapes and colors.
 Typical sizes found in the market range from 7 mm to 12 mm.

 Freshwater pearls are known to come in the wildest of shapes.
 They are rarely perfectly spherical in shape.
 A baroque-shaped pearl has uneven symmetry, which is typical of most freshwater pearls.
 Freshwater pearls can also be found in the following shapes: button, stick, drop, coin, off-round (near-round), and very rarely, spherical.

 Akoya pearls are saltwater pearls cultured in the Akoya oyster (Pinctada fucata martensii).
-They are the least expensive and, thus, the most plentiful of the saltwater pearls.
 They have the longest cultured history of saltwater pearls, as they were the first pearls to have been cultured by Kokichi Mikimoto, the Japanese entrepreneur credited with creating the first cultured pearl.

 Compared to freshwater pearls, Akoya pearls are smaller and rounder.
 Unless color-treated, Akoya pearls exhibit neutral colors and overtones.
 Most pearls range in hue from white to gray, with pink, green, or silver overtones.
 Akoya pearls can occasionally be blue with silver and pink overtones, but these colors are extremely rare.
 Typical Akoya pearl sizes range from 6.0 mm to 9.5 mm, and round, near-round, teardrop, and baroque are all common shapes.

-Tahitian pearls are much larger than Akoya pearls.
-The pearls range in size from medium to enormous.
-Tahitian pearls are available in sizes ranging from 8 to 18 mm.
+Tahitian pearls are much larger than Akoya pearls, with pearl sizes ranging from 8 to 18 mm.
 However, the most common market sizes range from 9 to 15 mm.
 Being larger in size than Akoya pearls, they offer a wider variety of shapes, including round, semi-round, button, teardrop, pear, oval, baroque, and circle baroque.

-South Sea pearls range in size from 8.0 mm to 20.0 mm, with an average size falling between 12.0 and 15.0 mm.
-Sizes larger than 15.0 mm are very rare and expensive.
+They typically range from 8.0 mm to 20.0 mm, with most pearls falling between 12.0–15.0 mm.
+Pearls above 15.0 mm are especially rare and command premium prices.

 There are two types of natural pearls based on their origin.
 They are natural saltwater pearls and natural freshwater pearls.

 Pearl shape is one of the key factors in pearl classification because it plays a major role in determining pearl value.
 There are several terminologies, some more common than others, used in the description of pearl shape.
-Some of these terms will be examined below in order to give you a good idea of the various shapes pearls come in.
+Some of these pearls shapes and names will be examined below in order to give you a good idea of the various shapes pearls come in.

 As its name implies, a round pearl is perfectly spherical in shape.
 Because it is the most preferred variety of pearl shapes, it is more expensive than other pearl shapes of similar size and origin.